 Finally, you have the pictures section.
 Here you can insert pre-made pictures on your chart.
 This is generally more useful when creating content, though, and not as useful when analyzing charts.

 The measuring tool can be used to identify the percentage difference between two points quickly.
 This tool is useful as it can easily tell you how much an asset rose during a specific period.

 Determine the size of the candles and check various time frames.
 You could use Daily or 4-hour candles to check whether the overall market is bullish, bearish, or sideways, and use the smaller candles to determine your buy and sell moments.

 Below the chart, there are 3 additional tabs that show information about the trading pair selected.
 The first one is called Market and shows details about the last price, highest bid, lowest ask, the spread, volume, and volume in the currency selected.

 The second tab shows the 5 highest bid and the 5 lowest ask orders, the amounts of orders, and the total cost.
 The order book changes at all times, and when large orders get filled it could result in a high upward or downward potential.

 The third tab shows the Technical Analysis for a specific trading pair.
 TradingView uses multiple indicators to determine whether there is a strong buy, strong sell, or a signal in between.
 Easily switch between candle sizes to determine the long and short term trend or your trading pair selected.

-The next tab on top of the Chart page, Binance markets, shows all Base currencies available on the exchange selected.
+The next tab on top of the Chart page, Binance markets, shows all quote currencies available on the exchange selected.
 Below the Quote currencies, you will see all currencies (trading pairs) that can be traded with those Quote currencies.
 The currencies shown here are the same currencies that you can select in the Base config under "Coins and Amounts".